-- Play on the floor at Alameda's Wee Play (offered through the city for children under 4) M/W/F from 10am to 1pm for only $6.
+- Play on the floor at Alameda’s Wee Play (offered through the city for children under 4) M/W/F from 10am to 1pm for only $6.
 Check website for updated location.
 Here’s a review from a local dad.

 Bowl 10 frames.
 Albany Bowl has ramps for preschool children to place in front of the lane so that their ball can get enough momentum to reach the pins.
 Ask for a ramp at the front desk if you are bowling with a child under 5.(CLOSED PERMANENTLY DEC.
 2020)

 - Drop in at Berkeley’s Wee Play sessions for ages 1-4.
-Held at Frances Albrier Auditorium Monday/Wednesday/Friday and James Kenney Gym Tuesday/Thursday; sessions run from 9.30 to 11 am for FREE.
+Held at Frances Albrier Auditorium Monday/Wednesday/Friday and James Kenney Gym Tuesday/Thursday; sessions run from 9:30 am to 11 am for FREE.

 - Slide into ball pits.
 Visit Adventure Kinderland in Richmond with your preschool-aged best buddy.